chapter 10

 We sat on the balcony drinking a tea pretending to contemplate weather or not he had a choice.

-"Helene, I don't think I can say no. It is the den of the beast and I must try to do whatever I can to poison it."
+“Helene, I don’t think I can say no. It is the den of the mighty ruling class and I must try to do whatever I can to poison it.”

 The biggest theater was live murder shows for idiot spectators.
 And it sacred both of us.
-It was the mecca of madness.
-Everyone in Istanbul knew it and no one wanted either of us to leave.
-My theater group refused to let me go till the end of our season and Jesus didn't want to go before I was ready to go with him.
+It was the western Mecca of madness.
+Everyone in Istanbul knew it as the center of trade and plunder wealth and madness.
+No one wanted either of us to leave to enter the den of thieves.
+My theater group refused to let me go till the end of our season and Jesus didn’t want to go before I was ready to go with him.

 So he wrote back that he was honoured to come to the university of Rome and would make preparations for travel at the end of the summer.

-The end of the summer came like the end of our last three summers in Istanbul, much to quickly.
+The end of the summer came like the end of our last three summers in Istanbul, much too quickly.

 On board.
-On deck, their was wine and a fine kitchen and we had a cabin with more luxury than our home of four years in Istanbul.
+On deck, there was wine and a fine kitchen and we had a cabin with more luxury than our home of almost three years in Istanbul.

-At the port in Rome we were greeted by the magistrate of the university and it took some of my fear away to see him.
+At the port of Rome, we were greeted by the magistrate of the university.
+Seeing him shine with hope and optimism took some of my fear away.
 He and Jesus loved one another on sight.
-I would get used to being in the den of the beast.
+I would get used to being in the den of the western world of mighty tyrants.

-Our flat was beautiful and the first thing I did was lay on the bed and not move until Jesus thought my soul had died.
+The flat that was provided for us was beautiful and the first thing I did was lay on the bed and stare at the ceiling or out the window.
+I felt like I was suffocating and I could not move for so long that Jesus thought my soul had slipped away from me.

 It came back when Jesus took me north to the quiet hills of the Toscana.
 And I realized that I was pregnant.